 Should Christians Celebrate Halloween?

-Halloween holds lots of good memories for me—including deciding on a costume to wear, walking around the neighborhood with my family, and swapping candy with my cousins.
-I remember looking at the fun Halloween decorations, carving pumpkins with my family, and watching It’s the Great Pumpkin, Charlie Brown on our VCR player.
-You can still find the cardboard cookie costume that I wore when I was six years old and the pictures of me in a ballerina princess outfit.
-To this day, I still enjoy eating candy on Halloween and seeing the pumpkin-themed décor in my home.
+Halloween holds lots of good memories for me—including deciding what costume to wear, walking around the neighborhood with my family, and swapping candy with my cousins.
+I remember looking at the fun Halloween decorations, carving pumpkins, and watching It’s the Great Pumpkin, Charlie Brown on our VCR player.
+You can still find the cardboard cookie costume that I wore when I was six years old and the pictures of me in a ballerina princess costume.
+I’m still a fan of Halloween candy and pumpkin-themed decor.

-In Christian circles, Halloween can feel like a controversial subject.
+In Christian circles, Halloween is usually a controversial subject.
 Sadly, we don’t often talk about it.
-Some believers seem to want to avoid it and its implications.
-They simply slap a label on it as either “acceptable” or “unacceptable.”
+Some believers seem to want to completely avoid it and its implications.
+They simply slap a label on it that says “acceptable” or “unacceptable.”

-But there is more to Halloween than gooey candy and cute costumes.
-There is also more to Halloween than evil witches and creepy goblins.
+But there’s more to Halloween than gooey candy and cute costumes.
+There’s also more to Halloween than evil witches and creepy goblins.
+This holiday requires us to determine—and discuss—our convictions.

 At the Heart of Halloween